andrewschreiber/LockBlocks/README.md

 # LockBlocks
-The code for Lock Blocks will be posted here once someone hits the max score of 99,999.
+Once a player hits the max score of 99,999, the source code of Lock Blocks and the player's Game Center username will be posted here.
 Tap watch to stay posted!

 # Download the game free on the [App Store]()